bit-bashing/GD32F330/README.md

 I soldered one of the parts onto a TSSOP to DIL breakout board (photo below)

-I started off trying to program them with the free/evaluation Keil MDK v.5.26 toolchain along with a J-Link Mini SWD/JTAG
+I started off trying to program them with the free/evaluation Keil MDK v.5.26 toolchain along with a J-Link Mini Edu SWD/JTAG